The MARS15-based FermiCORD code system for calculation of the accelerator-induced residual dose: Validation of FermiCORD

-FermiCORD was benchmarked against the FLUKA-based code DORIAN.
-FLUKA in turn has been benchmarked to measurements at accelerator facilities and cosmic ray experiments \cite{fluka-benchmark}.
-In \cite{DORIAN}, a simulation in DORIAN is described in which a 0.433 GeV proton beam impinges on a copper target with radius 5 cm and length 50 cm.
+Since FLUKA has been benchmarked to measurements at accelerator facilities and cosmic ray experiments \cite{fluka-benchmark}, comparison to a FLUKA-based simulation should give some indication of FermiCORD's accuracy.
+In \cite{DORIAN}, a simple simulation in DORIAN is described in which a 0.433 GeV proton beam impinges on a copper target with radius 5 cm and length 50 cm.
 The target is irradiated for one year and then allowed to cool for a variable length of time before residual dose is measured 50 cm upstream of the target.

-This simulation was repeated in FermiCORD for comparison with DORIAN.
+This simulation was repeated in FermiCORD.
 The target was subdivided into forty 1.25 cm-thick slices to account for variations in nuclide production along the length of the target.
 Since the distance between the point of measurement and the target is much larger than the target radius, the radial distribution of nuclide production in the target does not significantly affect the calculated dose and was therefore ignored here.
 As a result, division of the target into regions was sufficient for estimating the distribution; no histograms were needed.

-Whereas DORIAN provides the residual dose as a continuous function of time (calculated from $\sim 10^3$ sec to $\sim 10^8$ sec in \cite{DORIAN}), FermiCORD calculates the residual dose after a pre-determined cooling time.
-For comparison purposes, cooling times of $10^3$ seconds, $10^4$ seconds, 1 day $\sim 10^5$ seconds, 12 days $\sim 10^6$ seconds, 116 days $\sim 10^7$ seconds, and 1157 days $\sim 10^8$ seconds were investigated.

 The results are compared to DORIAN in Table \ref{DORIAN-table}.
 In this simulation, FermiCORD's results agree with those from DORIAN to within about 10\% or better at all cooling times investigated.